Raphdf201/cs50/README.md

 # CS50

-this is my code for the cs50 harvard course the simple ones are plain c and the ones that require multiple files are in folders
+This is my code for the cs50 harvard course.

 ## Links